tendermint/atom_one/README.md

 Cosmos is the interchain network composed of many sovereign zones connected by IBC.

-A zone is an independent chain or an application hosted on a parent chain with a well defined governing body or bodies that dictate the economic rules internal to that zone.
+A zone is an independent chain (or an application hosted on a parent chain) with a well defined governing body or bodies that dictate the governance and economic rules internal to that zone.
 A zone by definition is sovereign or partially sovereign.
 A treasury DAO of the Cosmos Hub is partially sovereign.

-IBC is short for Interchain Blockchain Communication, and includes all protocols that allow one chain to communicate state or messages with anoother chain by tracking the consensus state of the other.
+IBC is short for Interchain Blockchain Communication, and includes all protocols that allow one chain to communicate state or messages with another chain by tracking the consensus state of the other.

 ICS is short for Interchain Security, and includes all protocols that allow the